Camp Navajo

 Camp Navajo was originally opened in 1942 in Bellemont, Arizona, United States.
 It was originally designated Navajo Ordnance Depot, and its primary use was the storage of ammunition used in the Pacific Theater of World War II.
 It was renamed Navajo Army Depot in 1965, changed to Navajo Depot Activity in 1982, and then changed in 1993 to its current name.
 In 1993 the Department of Defense transferred all ammunition activities to Hawthorne Army Ammunition Plant in Nevada.
 Following the transfer, Camp Navajo remained federal land under the Department of the Army, overseen by the Arizona Army National Guard.
-The Ordnance Operations and Industrial Park are managed by the Arizona Department of Emergency of Military Affairs (AZDEMA), and the military training mission remains managed by the Arizona Army National Guard.
+The Ordnance Operations and Industrial Park are managed by the Arizona Department of Emergency and Military Affairs (AZDEMA), and the military training mission remains managed by the Arizona Army National Guard.
 All authority is given through the Department of Defense Army Corps of Engineers regarding engineering, design, and construction management processes for potential DoD and DoD type customers.